acou12/iris/src/lib/content/algorithms/graph-algorithms/graph-algorithms.md

 <Dropdown title={`Tangent: Walk Counting`}>

 Adjacency matrices have a couple of fringe applications that make use of matrix operations.
-One of the simplest examples of this is counting the number of walks bewteen adjacent vertices.
-A **walk** is a sequence of vertices in a graph such that every adjacent vertices in the sequence are connected by an edge.
+One of the simplest examples of this is counting the number of walks between pairs of vertices.
+A **walk** is a sequence of vertices in a graph such that every pair of adjacent vertices in the sequence are connected by an edge.
 Note that the only difference between this definition and that of a path is that a path must contain unique vertices.
 A walk, on the other hand, can repeat vertices an arbitrary number of times.
 It turns out that there is a very simple algorithm to count the number of walks between _every pair of vertices_ if $G$ is represented as an adjacency matrix.
+In the following, we will use $G$ to refer to the graph as well as its adjacency matrix representation.

 **Lemma.** Let $W = G^k$, where $G$ is the adjacency matrix of a graph and $k$ is a positive integer and let $v_i$ and $v_j$ be arbitrary vertices in $G$.
 Then $W_{ij}$ is the number of walks that start at $v_i$ and end at $v_j$ of length $k$.